ChristopherWalker/sandwich/readme.md

-The tastiest pizza is pepparimi  eaten at a patchwork night in Shorditch.
+The tastiest pizza is pepparimi  eaten at a patchwork night in Shoreditch.

+Camden Pale ale is a nice accompaniment.